datajerk/apple3rtr/README.md

 Updating `bos.po` with `CPM1`:

-1. Use AppleCommander or CiderPress to remove the old CPM1 and replace it with the new `CPM1`, e.g. OS/X:
+1. Use AppleCommander or CiderPress to remove the old CPM1 and replace it with the new `CPM1`, e.g. OSX:
 	```
 	applecmd -d bos.po CPM1
 	applecmd -p bos.po CPM1 PDA <CPM1